xenit-eu/alfresco-zipkin/README.md

 # Alfresco-zipkin

+Integrates Alfresco with Zipkin, a distributed tracing system, that gathers timing data to troubleshoot latency problems.

 This project creates two amps, `alfresco-zipkin-repo.amp` and `alfresco-zipkin-share.amp`.
 These amps add zipkin tracing functionality to Alfresco.
 Tracing data will be reported to a zipkin spancollector.

 ## Building